lxjv/notes/tattoos.md

 6. a birdhouse
 7. "would you be happy in your purest form" from 51129 by food house
 8. "what is a faith, without a crisis" from rumpus room by xiu xiu
+9. "one day they woke me up, so i could live forever" from want you gone (portal 2)